Gramman87/FoodTruckProject/README.md

 The largest area of improvement is planning and laying out my program ahead of time.
 It is obvious in the complexity jump from week one that I will not be able to just program off the user story moving forward.
 The five P's will have to be used...
 Proper, Planning, Prevents, Poor, Performance!

 ## Technologies Used
-Java, Markdown, Eclipse, git, github, unix shell
+Java, Markdown, Eclipse, Atom, Git, GitHub, Unix Shell